 The use of lead ammunition and lead tackle in hunting and angling is a contentious issue, with the primary concern being the potential effects on wildlife.
-However, to this date there has been no documented evidence that sportsmen’s use of lead has had significant deleterious impacts on wildlife at the population level in the United States, despite the ongoing use of lead ammunition and fishing tackle since Europeans arrived in North America.
+However, to this date, there has been no documented evidence that sportsmen’s use of lead has had significant deleterious impacts on wildlife at the population level in the United States, despite the ongoing use of lead ammunition and fishing tackle since Europeans arrived in North America.
 Bans on such lead products can cause a decrease in crucial conservation revenue for state fish and wildlife agencies and decreased hunting and angling participation.
 Therefore, these bans should only be considered at such a time when a state’s respective fish and wildlife management agency finds irrefutable scientific evidence that lead is having a detrimental population-level impact on a particular species.

 Recently, legislators, sportsmen, and the outdoor industry have seen an increasing number of bills directed at reducing or eliminating lead ammunition and fishing tackle.
 These efforts are generally not based on sound science, but rather on the emotional assumption that isolated incidents of animals ingesting harmful levels of lead translates to impacts on entire populations.
 However, to date, there has been no documented evidence that sportsmen’s use of lead has had significant deleterious impacts on wildlife populations in the United States.

 It is important to ensure that changes to or prohibitions on the use of lead-based ammunition and fishing tackle are based on sound science and not on unfounded and emotion-driven assumptions.
 If lead ammunition or fishing tackle is banned, manufacturers will be required to retool, which is a costly and time consuming process, leading to an increase in consumer prices.
 Additionally, many alternative metals do not perform as well as lead and can be prohibitively expensive for many hunters and anglers.
 These financial impacts have the potential to create barriers to participation, which would lead to fewer sportsmen and women being able to enjoy these time-honored traditions.
-Should a loss of hunters and anglers occur, state fish and wildlife agencies would also see a reduction in revenue, considering that the majority of this revenue is generated by the American System of Conservation Funding through the sale of sporting licenses and excise taxes collected on sporting goods.
+Should a loss of hunters and anglers occur, state fish and wildlife agencies would also see a reduction in revenue, considering that the majority of this revenue is generated by the American System of Conservation Funding (Page 34) through the sale of sporting licenses and excise taxes collected on sporting goods.
 A sharp decline in the number of hunters and anglers visiting these states each year could also lead to devastating local economic impacts in many states.
 This decline will be a significant one, considering that in some states, over $1 billion dollars per year in economic activity is generated from hunting and angling alone.

 In 1991, due to waterfowl population health concerns, the Federal government officially banned the use of lead shot in waterfowl hunting.
 This mandate was handed down out of concern for waterfowl ingesting spent lead shot in small, confined wetlands.
 Yet, there is still no peer-reviewed scientific evidence that lead was causing population-level impacts to America’s migrating waterfowl.
 In 2013, California became the first state in the nation to pass legislation banning the use of lead ammunition for all hunting purposes.

 Likewise, the use of lead sinkers in fishing has also become a contentious issue.
-Although precise estimates are not currently available on the amount of lead that sinkers add into the environment each year, approximately 80% of the fishing weights and tackle sold are lead sinkers weighing a ½ ounce or less.
+Although reliable estimates are not currently available on the amount of lead that sinkers add into the environment each year, approximately 80% of the fishing weights and tackle sold are lead sinkers weighing a ½ ounce or less.

 In 2000, New Hampshire became the first state to implement a ban on lead tackle.
 The primary concern surrounding the use of lead sinkers is the potential effects on waterfowl, like the loon, that ingest whole pebbles (or small lead sinkers) to aid in the digestion of their food.
 Although there have been documented individual loon deaths linked directly to lead fishing sinkers, there has been no documented evidence that lead fishing sinkers, of any size, have a detrimental impact on local or regional loon populations.
 In fact, according to the U.S. Fish and Wildlife Service, loon populations are either stable or are increasing across the nation.